Offense wins championships, too: Tom Brady and Matt Ryan will deliver points

 You also don't need me to highlight Tom Brady's postseason r?sum?.
 It's great (although perhaps inflated by the fact that Brady enjoyed his best success early in his career, as Jason Lisk noted in 2011 and I brought up a year later).
 Even while throwing two interceptions to the Texans last week, Brady generally has been excellent this postseason.

 There were concerns about how Brady would perform once Rob Gronkowski went down with a season-ending back injury, given how his numbers had dropped off in the past.
 From 2010 through 2015, including the postseason, Brady posted a 102.1 passer rating with Gronkowski in the lineup and an 85.6 passer rating with Gronkowski out.
-This isn't subtle -- that's Hall of Famer numbers with Gronk and a decent starter while Gronk was injured or taking a breather.
+This isn't subtle -- that's Hall of Famer numbers with Gronk, and a decent starter's numbers while Gronk was injured or taking a breather.

 Brady actually declined in a similar manner with Gronkowski out this season, but he was starting from a much higher baseline, which makes it look like he hasn't missed a beat.
 With Gronkowski on the field, Brady was completing 70 percent of his passes and averaging an absurd 9.9 yards per attempt, which helped push him to a passer rating of 122.8.
 After adding a 384-yard, three-touchdown performance to the ledger, Brady has now thrown 358 passes without Gronk this season and spun gold.
 His passer rating with Gronk on the sideline in 2016 is now up to 104.8, better than Brady's numbers with his star tight end in the lineup during the first six years of Gronkowski's career.